 Culkin still holds the record for the shortest debut in Premier League history, replacing Raimond van der Gouw in stoppage time against Arsenal in 1999.

 “I felt I was ready and that was my chance to grab,” Culkin told us, “but then I went on to take the free-kick and the whistle blew.
 That was my Man United career done and dusted.”

 A serious knee injury forced him to retire at 26 and the 44-year-old now works as a gardener in the Greater Manchester area.

 The centre-back joined United on a trial in December 1995 and was thrust into the first team because of an injury crisis in defence.

 Prunier made his United debut against QPR but was seen as a scapegoat for their 4-1 defeat to Tottenham two days later.

 The Frenchman later played in Denmark, Italy, Scotland and Belgium before retiring after a brief spell in the United Arab Emirates.

 He remains involved in football and is currently the manager of French side Bourges Foot 18.

 Van der Gouw mainly acted as the back-up goalkeeper during his six years at United, making only 60 appearances for the club.

-The 57-year-old retired in 2007 and has spent the last 10 years working as the goalkeeping coach at Vitesse Arnhem.
+The 57-year-old retired in 2007 and is now part of working as a goalkeeping coach for Ruud van Nistelrooy’s PSV following over a decade in the role at Vitesse Arnhem.